 Before you look at the different base layers on the market, it’s worth knowing a little about the different types and features.

-• Materials: Base layers are made of a variety of materials and fabrics, both natural and man-made (synthetic).
+- Materials: Base layers are made of a variety of materials and fabrics, both natural and man-made (synthetic).
 Merino wool is the most commonly-used natural fibre, with nylon, polyester, polypropelene and Lycra being common synthetic alternatives.
-Many base layers may utilise a blend of synthetic materials to achieve the desired balance of properties, or indeed a mixture of Merino and man-made fibres.

 - Sleeves: Base layers are available in sleeveless, short-sleeve and long-sleeve versions.
 For the most part, sleeveless base layers are summer-only garments primarily worn for their wicking properties, short-sleeve base layers are ideal for cooler conditions in spring and autumn, and long-sleeve base layers help provide maximum insulation in the winter or on the ski slopes.